Perfect pure quantum state transfer via state restoring and ancilla measurement: Restoring of -excitation state

+{On the contrary, if inequality (\ref{NERmin}) holds, then system (\ref{rel2}) either is empty if $N^{(ER)}_k> 2 N^{(S)}_k -1$, or includes single equation if $N^{(ER)}_k= 2 N^{(S)}_k -1$.
+In the latter case, system (\ref{bb}) consists of $N^{(S)}_k$ equations for $N^{(S)}_k-1$ $\Gamma$-parameters and $\lambda^2$.
+It is important that, after eliminating the $\Gamma$-parameters, system (\ref{bb}) reduces to the polynomial equation for $\lambda^2$ with real coefficients, see Proposition 2 below and Appendix \ref{Section:A1}.
+Therefore, there is no additional constraints for the entries of the vectors $b_i$ in both cases.}$\Box$

 Thus, if inequality (\ref{NERmin}) holds, then the transformation $\hat W_{ER}$ with imposed normalization condition (\ref{Wort}) includes enough free parameters to satisfy the restoring system (\ref{Wort31}), (\ref{Wort32}) because } The parameter $N^{(ER;min)}_k$ uniquely determines the required minimal number of qubits $n^{(ER)}$ in the extended receiver.
-However, to obtain the large enough $|\lambda|$ we have to use significantly larger extended receiver, which is confirmed in examples of Sec.\ref{Section:num}.}
+However, to obtain the large enough $\lambda$ we have to use significantly larger extended receiver, which is confirmed in examples of Sec.\ref{Section:num}.}

 {It follows from the above consideration that the number of free parameters in the transformation $W_{ER}$ exceeds the number of restoring equations (\ref{Wort31}), (\ref{Wort32}).
 The extra parameters serve to enlarge the absolute value of $\lambda$.
-The preferable way to reach this goal is to put to zero as many as possible probability amplitudes in the garbage $|g_1\rangle$ in $|\Phi_1\rangle$ (\ref{Phi1star2}) using these exra parameters.
+The preferable way to reach this goal is to put to zero as many probability amplitudes as possible in the garbage $|g_1\rangle$ in $|\Phi_1\rangle$, defined in Eq. (\ref{Phi1star2}), using these extra parameters.
 Namely, along with constraints (\ref{ab}) (or (\ref{Wort2})), we involve the following $N^{(ad)}_k N^{(S)}_k$ complex constraints, $N^{(ad)}_k = N^{(ER)}_k -N^{(ER;min)}_k$:

 where $i$ enumerates the basis states of the extended receiver.
-Thus, we generalize (\ref{Wort31}) replacing $\hat W$ with $W^{(k)}_{ER}$ as follows:
+Thus, we generalize Eq.(\ref{Wort31}) replacing $\hat W$ with $W^{(k)}_{ER}$ as follows:

 and replace orthogonality condition (\ref{Wort}) with the following one:

 Now the list of restoring and optimizing parameters is following: